apache/fluo/docs/install.md

     ./bin/fluo

-## Configure a Fluo application
+## Initialize Fluo application

-You are now ready to configure a Fluo application.
-Use the command below to create the configuration necessary for a new application.
-Feel free to pick a different name (other than `myapp`) for your application:

-    fluo new myapp

-This command will create a directory for your application at `apps/myapp` of your Fluo install which will contain a `conf` and `lib`.

-The `apps/myapp/conf` directory contains a copy of the `fluo.properties` from your default configuration.
-This should be configured for your application:

-    vim apps/myapp/fluo.properties
+1. Create a copy of [application.properties] for your Fluo application.
+While not required, you can name the file using your desired application name (which is `myapp` below).

+        cp conf/application.properties conf/myapp.properties

+2. Edit your copy of [application.properties] and make sure to set the following:

+    * Fluo application name
+    * Class name of your ObserverProvider
+    * Paths to your Fluo observer jars
+    * Accumulo configuration
+    * HDFS configuration

-When configuring the observer section in fluo.properties, you can configure your instance for the [phrasecount] application if you have not created your own application.
+   When configuring the observer section of application.properties, you can configure your instance for the [phrasecount] application if you have not created your own application.
 See the [phrasecount] example for instructions.
 You can also choose not to configure any observers but your workers will be idle when started.

-The `apps/myapp/lib` directory should contain any observer jars for your application.
-If you configured [fluo.properties] for observers, copy any jars containing these observer classes to this directory.

-## Initialize your application

-After your application has been configured, use the command below to initialize it:
+3. Run the command below to initialize your Fluo application:

-    fluo init myapp
+        fluo setup conf/myapp.properties

-This only needs to be called once and stores configuration in Zookeeper.
+   A Fluo application only needs to be initialized once.
+After initialization, the Fluo application name (set by `fluo.application.name` in your [application.properties]) is used to start/stop the application and scan the Fluo table.

+4. Run `fluo list` which connects to Fluo and lists applications to verify initialization.

-## Start your application
+## Start your Fluo application

-A Fluo application consists of one oracle process and multiple worker processes.
-Before starting your application, you can configure the number of worker process in your [fluo.properties] file.

-When you are ready to start your Fluo application on your YARN cluster, run the command below:
+Follow the instructions below to start a Fluo application which contains an oracle and multiple workers.

+1. Configure [fluo-env.sh] and [connection.properties] if you have not already.

+2. Run Fluo application processes using the `fluo oracle` and `fluo worker` commands.
+Fluo applications are typically run with one oracle process and multiple worker processes.
+The commands below will start a Fluo oracle and two workers on your local machine:

-    fluo start myapp
+        fluo oracle myapp

-The start command above will work for a single-node or a large cluster.
-By using YARN, you do not need to deploy the Fluo binaries to every node on your cluster or start processes on every node.

-You can use the following command to check the status of your instance:

-    fluo status myapp
+        fluo worker myapp

-For more detailed information on the YARN containers running Fluo:

-    fluo info myapp
+        fluo worker myapp

+   The commands will retrieve your application configuration and observer jars (using your application name) before starting the oracle or worker process.
+The commands are designed to be run on a cluster to distribute the oracle and workers across multiple nodes.

-You can also use `yarn application -list` to check the status of your Fluo instance in YARN.
+The oracle & worker logs can be found in the `logs/` directory of your Fluo installation.

-## View Fluo application logs

-Fluo application logs are viewable within YARN using the methods below:

-1. View logs using the web interface of the the YARN resource manager (`http://<resource manager>:8088/cluster`).
-First, click on the application ID (i.e `application_*`) of your Fluo application and then click on the latest attempt ID (i.e `appattempt_*`).
-You should see a list of containers.
-There should be a container for the application master (typically container 1), a Fluo oracle (typically container 2), and Fluo workers (containers 3+).
-You can view the log files produced by a container by clicking on its 'logs' link.
-Logs from Fluo observers will be in the `worker_*.log` file for each of your worker containers.

-2. View logs on disk in the directory specified by the YARN property `yarn.nodemanager.log-dirs` in your YARN configuration `yarn-site.xml` (see [yarn-default.xml] for more info about this property).
-If you are running Fluo on single machine, this method works well.
-If you are running Fluo on a cluster, your containers and their logs will be spread across the cluster.

-When running Fluo in YARN, Fluo must use [logback] for logging (due to a hard requirement by Twill).
-Logback is configured using `/path/to/fluo/apps/<app_name>/conf/logback.xml`.
-You should review this configuration but the root logger is configured by default to print any message that is debug level or higher.

-In addition the `*.log` files, Fluo oracle and worker containers will have `stdout` and `stderr` files.
-These files may have helpful error messages.
-Especially, if a process failed to start or calls were made to `System.out` or `System.err` in your application.
+If you want to distribute the processes of your Fluo application across a cluster, you will need install Fluo on every node where you want to run a Fluo process and follow the instructions above on each node.

-## View Fluo application data
+## Manage your Fluo application

-When you have data in your Fluo application, you can view it using the command `fluo scan`.
-Pipe the output to `less` using the command `fluo scan | less` if you want to page through the data.
+When you have data in your Fluo application, you can view it using the command `fluo scan myapp`.
+Pipe the output to `less` using the command `fluo scan myapp | less` if you want to page through the data.

-## Stop your Fluo application

-Use the following command to stop your Fluo application:

-    fluo stop myapp

-If stop fails, there is also a kill command.

-    fluo kill myapp
+To list all Fluo applications, run `fluo list`.

+To stop your Fluo application, run `jps -m | grep Fluo` to find process IDs and use `kill` to stop them.

 ## Tuning Accumulo